Skip to Content

 There is a small but important risk that you may be intolerant or allergic to the product you’ve chosen.

-Because of this, apply a small amount of the product to your elbow or thigh (or a different, easy to hide part of your skin) the day before.
+Apply a small amount of the product to your elbow or thigh (or a different, easy to hide part of your skin) the day before.

 3. Soak a cotton ball in your removal product

-I prefer to use cotton to remove these skin stains because they aren’t too abrasive.
+Nothing too abrasive.
 Facial skin, in particular, is sensitive and needs to be treated with care.

 Once you’ve chosen your removal product and you’re sure you aren’t allergic to it, prepare your cotton balls.
 I’d prepare two or three to be ultra-efficient.